Stella Ops Governance Model

 - CI emits a signed SPDX SBOM & Cosign provenance.

-- Release candidates follow the timeline on the public roadmap.
+- Release candidates follow the announced schedule.

 5 · Dispute & security escalation